Skip to main content

 Migrating from WP Rocket to ModPageSpeed

-Migration is reasonable if your stack diversified beyond WordPress, if you're moving to a multi-site nginx host where per-site plugin licenses don't scale, or if you want the optimization layer to outlive any specific CMS.
+Migration is reasonable if your stack diversified beyond WordPress, if you're consolidating sites onto an nginx host and want optimization configured once at the server layer rather than as a plugin in every install, or if you want the optimization layer to outlive any specific CMS.

 ModPageSpeed is the better fit when the optimization layer needs to outlive any one CMS, scale across many sites from a single nginx host, or apply to non-WordPress responses on the same origin.